neilgee/slicknav-menu/readme.txt

 = 1.5.6 =

-* 25/7/15 - Color option for Search Icon background, logo link to home page, logo alt text field
+* 25/7/15 - Color option for Search Icon background, logo link to home page, logo alt text field - Set Menu selection back to manual text input

+= 1.6.0 =

+* 15/8/15 - Back end PHP functions are now namespaced, script handle names redefined with more description, minor CSS tweaks for spacing on search field, option added for Button background color when menu is expanded, CSS styles added so menu is visible when logged in with Admin toolbar visible, updated translation files.
+Added fallback to body selector if selector is blank.